How To Sue Equifax in Small Claims Court

 - Make a virtual credit card to help you avoid getting build at the end of a free trial

 - Getting you an appointment with the DMV faster

-- Help you sue anyone in small claims court
+- Sue any person or any company in small claims court

 |You can sue Equifax in small claims court with the assistance of DoNotPay.||Many have sued Equifax in small claims over its data breach in 2017.|

-|Suing Equifax with DoNotPay’s assistance is quick and easy.||DoNotPay can help you complete a demand letter, and file court forms for your small claims trial against Equifax.|
+|Suing Equifax with DoNotPay’s assistance is quick and easy, and increases your chances of being successful.||DoNotPay can help you complete a demand letter and file court forms for your small claims case against Equifax.|

 |You can sue Equifax for negligence in small claims court.||Remember to gather as much substantial proof as possible to support your claim.|

-|People have sued Equifax after its data breach.||You can sue Equifax in small claims court, or you can join the class-action lawsuit against the company.|
+|People have sued Equifax after its data breach in various ways.||You can sue Equifax in small claims court, or you can join the class-action lawsuit against the company.|

 |DoNotPay can also assist with other legal battles.||This includes beating parking tickets, contacting customer service, and getting an appointment with the DMV faster.|